RobRendell/gTove/README.md

     * Drag crop rectangle around if click-drag not on handles.

     * toggle optional layers? https://github.com/mozilla/pdf.js/pull/12170

-* Allow camera to rotate lower to the "ground".

 ### Bugs
 * Zellspell had problems moving minis to a different folder: "Tracking Prevention blocked access to storage",